nicthib/FLIR-Multicam/readme.md

 - Make sure to have PySpin installed - you can find the Python packages [here](https://www.ptgrey.com/support/downloads).
 Currently, the official release is supported on Python 3.6, which I used for this implementation.
 - I wrote this code to be used specifically with the [Blackfly S Mono 1.6 MP USB3 Vision](https://www.ptgrey.com/blackfly-s-mono-16-mp-usb3-vision-sony-imx273), but the API is very flexible and should work with most of their USB cameras.
+- This code automatically detects how many cameras are connected, and assumes you want to use all of them.
+If you don't want to, make sure to disconnect the USB cable.
 - Make sure to use a hardware trigger compatible with the camera you are using.
 For the Blackfly S, a 3.3V square wave is sufficient, as long as the duty cycle isn't too short.
 I initially accomplished this with a function generator, but whatever signal you would like to use is fine.
 - The params.txt file dictates (in this order)
 1) How many images will be saved